 Signs of Possible Hair Restoration

 Doctors look for specific patterns when they study potential hair transplant outcomes.
-These signs can sometimes appear in photos, but they do not prove surgery happened.
+These signs can sometimes appear in photos, but they do not necessarily prove that surgery occurred.

 Common signs include: